-The volunteers are not professional tutors but are typically people who have a desire to support children in their community.
+The volunteers are not professional tutors but volunteers who have a desire to support children in their community.
 They are only available for assistance during the 90-minute program session.
 All volunteers go through Big Brothers’ screening and training process before joining the program.

 Interested in joining the program?

-The program is based on JUMP Math which is a numeracy program.
-It is dedicated to enhancing the potential in children by encouraging an understanding and a love of math in students and educators.
+The program is based on JUMP Math, which is a numeracy program.
+It’s dedicated to enhancing the potential in children by encouraging an understanding and a love of math in students and educators.
 The REACH Community Fund helps Canadian non-profit and charitable community organizations that deliver tutoring or mentoring, homework clubs and schools that have a community volunteer program for tutoring outside of the classroom.
 REACH provides students with JUMP Math workbooks, tutor guides, and tutor training at no cost to approved tutoring programs.
-Our Mentoring with Math program is in partnership with SFU Surrey TD Community Engagement Centre, Sunset Community Centre in Vancouver, and North Burnaby Neighbour House.
+Our Mentoring with Math program is in partnership with SFU Surrey TD Community Engagement Centre, Sunset Community Centre in Vancouver, and North Burnaby Neighbourhood House.